 Get really niche!

 Most small businesses are best suited to serve a narrowly defined market – a sweet spot.
-This doesn’t mean the sweet spot won’t grow, evolve and change altogether as the business develops, but at any given time there is an ideal customer (and maybe 2-3 variations of that ideal) for the majority of small businesses.
+This doesn’t mean the sweet spot won’t grow, evolve and change altogether as the business develops, but at any given time there is an ideal client (and maybe 2-3 variations of that ideal) for the majority of small businesses.

 The trick is to discover who they are in the most specific way possible, and then build your entire marketing strategy around attracting them.

-How to define your ideal customer
+How to define your ideal client

 You will need to begin by profiling them, this will help you develop your marketing content as you will understand how your service or product can help them to achieve their specific goals.